incompl/inlay/README.md

   <a href="http://incompl.com">Home</a>
 ```

 There is also a Property called `text` in case you want to include plain text Content.
-This is useful to avoid the `&lt;p>` element that Markdown wraps around plain text.
+This is useful to avoid the `<p>` element that Markdown wraps around plain text.

 ## Property List